GEOS-ESM/swell/docs/configuring_cylc.md

 # Configuring Cylc

+Before you can run a swell generated workflow it's necessary to configure Cylc.
+This is only done before the first run, or when the Cylc version needs to be updated or when the behavior of Cylc needs to be modified.

 Start by creating a file called `cylc` that is always visible in the path.
 A good choice is typically something like `$HOME/bin/cylc`, where `$HOME/bin` is always in the path.
 In this new file copy the below contents:

 ```
 #!/usr/bin/env bash